Porcelain and the Ceramics of China

 Jingdezhen mass production

 Later in Ming dynasty times the kilns at Jingdezhen, Jiangxi for the production of porcelain were further expanded.
 China's system of rivers and canals was ideally suited to the safe transport of this delicate merchandise.
 By 1433 over 500,000 pieces were being produced each year in an early example of integrated mass production using specialist craftsmen for the different phases and designs.
 As many as seventy people could be involved in the production of a single piece.
 By the Qing dynasty the workforce had grown to 100,000 people.
 Kilns specialized in creating different styles of porcelain and some craftsmen were expert in particular styles of ornamentation.
 The secret of the translucent, fine white ‘china’ was a closely guarded secret.
 The pure white kaolin ➚ clay (china clay) was used in mass production for the imperial court and later on for export to Japan and then to Europe.
 The famous early ‘blue and white’ glazed wares, of Yuan or Ming dynasty date, achieve high prices at auction today, but many forgeries have been made, as long ago as the late Ming.
 Indeed it is said only one in ten of pieces marked as Ming actually date to that period.
 European manufacturers tried hard to copy the sought after properties of porcelain but could only initially produce ‘cream wares’ which were thick white glazes over earthenware bodies.
-At first Japan was the top export destination for porcelain, Europeans became involved in the sea trade and then it became highly prized by the middle and upper classes in Europe the export of porcelain overtook silk as the most valuable Chinese export.
+At first Japan was the top export destination for Chinese porcelain, Europeans became involved in the sea trade and then it became highly prized by the middle and upper classes in Europe the export of porcelain overtook silk as the most valuable Chinese export.

 It was in Ming times that the cloisonné ➚ enamel technique was invented.
 Areas of an object are laid out with fine metal wire which are filled with powdered enamel and fired.
 This is enables objects with a large amount of fine, exquisite detail to be produced with sharp edges between colors.